admin-cf-1/cardano-coin-selection/information/specification.md

 #### Principle 2: Change Management

-As mentioned in the [background](#background) section, coin selection algorithms should, over time, create a UTxO set that has _useful_ outputs: outputs that will allow us to process future payments with a minimum number of inputs.
+As mentioned in the [background](#background) section, it is desirable that coin selection algorithms, over time, are able to create UTxO sets that have _useful_ outputs: outputs that will allow us to process future payments with a minimum number of inputs.

 If for each payment request of value **v** we create a change output of _roughly_ the same value **v**, then we will end up with a distribution of